uraimo/SwiftyGPIO/README.md

 let uarts = SwiftyGPIO.UARTs(for:.RaspberryPi3)!
 var uart = uarts[0]
 ```

+On Raspberry Pi and other boards this interface could not enabled by default, always verify its state checking the setup guide on the [wiki](https://github.com/uraimo/SwiftyGPIO/wiki/UART-Setup) to enable it if needed using `raspi-config`.

 Before we can start trasmitting data, you need to configure the serial port, specifying: the speed (from 9600bps to 115200bps), the character size (6,7 or 8 bits per character), the number of stop bits (1 or 2) and the parity of your signal (no parity, odd or even).
 Software and hardware flow control are both disabled when using this library.